makrai/notes/dowty82-gramm-rel-in-montague.md

   can take advantage of the possibility of the novel way of treating discontinuous constituents I mentioned earlier to
-  * systematically exclude on syntactic grounds what had been thought to be lexical exceptions to the passive rule.
+  * systematically exclude on syntactic grounds what had been thought to be lexical exceptions to the passive rule
   * we want maintain the claim that Passive is a syntactic rule
 * Bach suggests that it is a systematic principle that when an infinitive complement of a verb is syntactically controlled by a NP outside the